toyoaki/instant-forum/README.md

 # instant-forum
-App de fórum com jeito de chat
+Chat like forum app

-##Funcionalidades
+##Features

-* Cadastro de usuário
+* User register
-* Fazer perguntas em qualquer categoria
+* Ask questions in pre-registered categories
-* Visualizar suas perguntas e perguntas em que você é um expert e pode ajudar outros
+* Visualize your questions and questions you are an expert in so you can help others
-* Responder perguntas nas áreas em que você é um expert em estilo de chat
+* Answer questions you are an expert in a chat style

-##Configurações
+##Configuration

-* Data Source JNDI: jdbc/instantforum (generateDDL está true)
+* Data Source JNDI: jdbc/instantforum (generateDDL is set to true)
-* Para criar dados de teste, executar o arquivo load.sql da pasta resources
+* Database load is in the load.sql file in the resources folder